AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 **Microsoft® Windows**

-* Ensure that supported version of Open Office is installed and opening dialogs are cancelled for all applications.
+* Ensure that [supported version](aem-forms-jee-supported-platforms.md#software-support-for-pdf-generator) of Open Office is installed and opening dialogs are cancelled for all applications.
 * Ensure a PDF Generator user is added in PDF configuration UI.
-* Ensure that System readiness tool does not report any error.
+* Ensure that [System Readiness Tool](#SRT) does not report any error.
-* Ensure the PDF Generator user is a member of administrators group and **replace process level token** privilege is set for the user.
+* Ensure the PDF Generator user is a member of administrators group and the [Replace a process level token](#grant-the-replace-a-process-level-token-privilege) privilege is set for the user.
 * Ensure that the `\Windows\SysWOW64\config\systemprofile\Deskop` folder exists.
 If the folder does not exist, create it.
 * Grant full control on `\Windows\SysWOW64\config\systemprofile`, `<crx-quickstart-home>\temp`, and `\Windows\Temp` folders to the PDF Generator user.
-* Ensure that the user is configured in PDF Generator UI.
-Also:
+* Ensure that the user is configured in PDF Generator UI and perform the following actions:
    1. Log in to the Microsoft® Windows with PDF Generator user.
-   1. Open Microsoft® Office or Open Office applications and cancel all dialogues.
+   1. Open Microsoft® Office or Open Office applications and cancel all dialogs.
    1. Set AdobePDF as default printer.
    1. Set Acrobat as default program for PDF files.
-   1. Perform manual conversion using PDFMaker ribbon items and File > Print options and cancel all dialogues.
+   1. Perform manual conversion using options  File > Print and Acrobat ribbon in Microsoft Office applications and cancel all dialogs.
+   1. End all the processes related to conversion such as winword.exe, powerpoint.exe, and excel.exe.
    1. Restart the AEM Forms Server.
-Also, kill all the processes related to conversion such as winword.exe, powerpoint.exe, and excel.exe.

 **Linux®**

-* Ensure that supported version of Open Office is installed, opening dialogs are cancelled for all applications, and office applications launch successfully.
+* Ensure that [supported version](aem-forms-jee-supported-platforms.md#software-support-for-pdf-generator) of Open Office is installed, opening dialogs are cancelled for all applications, and office applications launch successfully.
-* Path of OpenOffice is set in the console or the dt (Device Tree) profile.
+* Create an environment variable `OpenOffice_PATH` and set it to point it to OpenOffice installtion is set in the [console](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/) or the dt (Device Tree) profile.
 * Use 32-bit Java™ to start AEM Forms Server.
-* If there are issues in installing OpenOffice, ensure that 32-bit libs required for OpenOffice installation are available.
+* If there are issues in installing OpenOffice, ensure that [32-bit libraries](#extrarequirements) required for OpenOffice installation are available.

 +++